 The link that came installed on my barrel was a #3 (.278 inches) and is the factory standard length.
-After playing with a link kit that I had from another build, I settled in on a #2 link which is .005 inches smaller than the #3 link.
+I settled in on a #2 link which is .005 inches smaller than the #3 link.
 Changing the link gave me positive engagement when closed and unlocked the barrel at the right time.

 Most people do not have a link kit for a 1911 laying around, so don’t be surprised if you need to purchase one to get your barrel timing correct.

 The kit came with some grips.
-I could have upgraded them at the time of purchase for a little extra money, but I decided to see what they sent.
-They are cheap, plastic and I think used.
-However, they are perfectly acceptable to use as is, but I am probably going to Cerakote them when I finish the gun.
+I could have upgraded them at the time of purchase for a little extra money.
+However, I decided to see what they sent.
+They are cheap, plastic and possibly used.
+But, they are perfectly acceptable to use as is.

 Here is a list of the parts with links.

 Sarco .45 1911 Auto Builders Kit with Serrated Slide $264.95

 Tactical Machining Government 80% Frame – Blemished $87.95